 If any of the following situations occur, call a vet or go to the nearest vet clinic:

 - Your guinea pig has severe diarrhea – it has continued for more than 24 hours.

 - In opposition to the first one, if your pet is constipated and not passing feces, it is time to see a specialist.

-- Your vet needs to know about any kind of seizures, fits or unconsciousness as soon as it happens.
+- Your vet needs to know about any kind of seizures or unconsciousness as soon as it happens.

-- If another animal attacks your guinea pig, bites him or scratches him, he needs to visit the vet.
-The same rule applies if he is dropped or injured in any other possible way.
+- If another animal attacks your guinea pig, bites him, or scratches him, you need to take your pet and visit the vet.
+The same rule applies if your pet was dropped or injured in any possible way.

-- Your guinea pig refuses to eat for a prolonged period of time.
+- Your guinea pig refuses to eat for a prolonged period.
 This is a sign of apathy.

-- As I have already told (but it is so important that it needs to be remembered), if your guinea pig has problems breathing, take him to the doctor.
+- If your guinea pig has problems with breathing, take him to the vet.

 - If any bumps or lumps occur, take him to the vet.

 To keep guinea pigs healthy, here are some factors to consider: